Curiosity-Critic: Cumulative Prediction Error Improvement as a Tractable Intrinsic Reward for World Model Training: Previous Works

 \section{Previous Works}

 Intrinsic motivation as a driver of exploration has a long history in both cognitive science and machine learning \cite{oudeyer2007}.
-A prominent family of intrinsic curiosity rewards is based on the world model's prediction error, where the agent is rewarded for visiting state transitions that the model is uncertain about.
+A prominent family of intrinsic curiosity rewards is based on the world model's prediction error, where the agent is rewarded for visiting state transitions that the model predicts unreliably.
 We review the two foundational formulations in this family, which our work directly builds upon.

-Schmidhuber \cite{CV1} proposed an intrinsic curiosity reward proportional to the model's prediction error at the current state transition.
+\citet{CV1} proposed an intrinsic curiosity reward proportional to the model's prediction error at the current state transition.
 For convenience, we refer to this formulation as ``Curiosity V1'' \cite{CV1}.
 The reward is given by:

 where $e(\cdot)$ denotes model error, $\|\cdot\|$ is the $L_2$ norm, and $\theta_{t}(s_{t}, a_{t})$ is the prediction of the next state $s_{t+1}$ by the world model at time $t$.
 This reward enables more efficient exploration than random action selection by directing the agent toward state transitions where the model is least reliable.